KOSHER COGNACS

 If a product is deemed kosher, it has a certification seal to prove it.

 The kashrut for products that can be used during Pesach (or Passover) are even more strict.
 If products are fit for consumption during Pesach it will bear a symbol with a ‘p’: OU-p or OK-p.
-Regarding cognac I have seen OU, OU-p, OK and OK-p and Chasam Sofer being used.
+Regarding cognac I have seen OU, OU-p, OK, OK-p, Up and Chasam Sofer being used.
 Sometimes the text kosher or kasher is printed on the label without the use of a hechsher symbol.

 Some of the cognacs that are said to be kosher, do not bear a sign, at least not on the online representations of the bottles.
 In my opinion there are a few possible explanations.
 It could be that the cognac was approved once in the past and did have a hechsher then, but did not get an approval in later years.
 The shop selling it, uses the old information.